According to Geneca, 75% of execs believe their project is doomed from the start. This got me wondering…

 Who has the right version of the spreadsheet?
 Is this the latest version of the data?
 Who knows?

 I was so incensed by this totally pointless waste of time and energy that I asked our engineers to come up with a quick and free tool to get rid of all those spreadsheets and… they adopted the idea as their own.
 It has become something of a skunk-works project around here.
 The guys have been working in their spare time to get it ready.
-I hope you’ll find it useful (click here for a sneaky-peak).
+I hope you’ll find it useful.
 It should, at least, get rid of all the wasted time associated with using spread-sheets to manage project requests.

 Refocus project kick-off meetings